TheArturthur/CoppermindScraper/Cosmere/Alethkar.md

 #### After Aharietiam
 At some point before the [[Hierocracy\|Hierocracy]], and likely before the [[Recreance\|Recreance]], the ancestors of the [[Oldblood\|Oldbloods]] acted as the monarchs of what would become Alethkar.
 Little is known about them, but they are known to have been a dynasty, implying that they had ruled for a long time.
 It is not known how, when, or why, but they eventually lost their authority, but it would be remembered by their descendants for many generations.
 Many Alethi rulers, be they highprinces or kings, ravaged the rest of Roshar with their armies during this period.
 This was possible, in part, due to their wealth of emerald soulcasters, preventing the need for long supply lines.
 During this time, scholars were more like gurus, sitting in shrines and pontificating the nature of storms and the souls of men.
 At some point following Aharietiam, the kingdom splintered apart into many different smaller nations, and would not reunify for centuries following the splintering.
 They are said to have invaded [[Azir\|Azir]], under the [[Ulutu Dynasty\|Ulutu Dynasty]], at least five times during this period; with legends stating that they attempted to climb the mountains to gather gemstones and weapons from the sun itself, which bleached their eyes and left them defeated by its majesty.
 This tale is a complex mixture of truth and legend, that historians struggle to untangle.
+Throughout the Era of Solitude the Alethi would sometimes war with the Reshi.
+These wars were in part because of the fertile fishing in the north, causing the sea there to be coveted by both parties.

 ### The Hierocracy and Sadees the Sunmaker (??? - c.673)
 #### The Hierocracy